danielsauter/rapid-android-development/nfc.md

 ###Enable NFC and Bluetooth in the Activity Life Cycle

 To use `NFC` and Bluetooth, we need to take similar steps in the activity life cycle as we’ve done for our Bluetooth peer-to-peer app.
-In <!--ref linkend="sec.activity.lifecycle-->, we looked at the callback methods called during an activity life cycle.
+In [Working with the Android Activity Life Cycle](../p2p.html#working-with-the-android-activity-life-cycle), we looked at the callback methods called during an activity life cycle.
 For this project, we need tell Android that we’d like to activate both `NFC` and Bluetooth.
 Let’s put the lifecycle code for the activity into an `ActivityLifecycle` tab.

 At the very beginning of the life cycle, `onCreate()`, we’ll launch `KetaiBluetooth` by initiating our `KetaiBluetooth` object, and we’ll tell Android that we intend to use `NFC`.
 We do so using an [intent,][13] which is a data structure to tell Android that an operation needs to be performed.
 For example, an intent can launch another activity or send a result to a component that declared interest in it.
 Functioning like a kind of glue between activities, an intent binds events between the code in different applications.
 We need an Intent to launch `NFC`.